Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Magic/Magic.md

 	- are the Nirnaeth gatekeepy with it because of religion or tradition?
 Or are they business people keeping a monopoly?
 		- are they even gatekeepy?
 	- is the blood moon responsible for allowing the creation of the pearls that allow isil creation Kesk’s or an unrelated cujokra thing?
+		- can only be created
 	- using it looks effortless and is fast enough to be useful in battle by a talented weaver
 	- can be created in rough shapes and refined from there, the doc didn't say if that's through magic or normal tools
 - non material magics
 	- empathy magic
-		- it's only use is healing, physical and non physical wounds
-		- can the empathy connection be used to detect lies or emotions?
+		-  the empathy connection can be used to detect lies or emotions
-		- are all balulu able to do it a little or do they have to train or unlock it somehow
+		- are all Balulu able to do it a little or do they have to train or unlock it somehow
 		- balulu magic based on comfort and rejuvenation, polulu magic based on security, and warmth.
 			- both can do either but they specialize a bit due to their situations